Lorde: Public image and influence

+During the buildup to, and during the rollout of Lorde's fourth album Virgin, her gender identity was speculated on, following a shifting in her dress sense, as well as posts on social media.
+Lorde later told Emma Chamberlain in an interview at the 2025 Met Gala that she felt "like a man and a woman", and later revealed to Rolling Stone that she identifies as "in the middle, gender-wise."
+In the same interview, she described herself as a "wealthy, cis, white woman" while discussing trans rights and the privilege her identity confers.

 Philanthropy

 Lorde has been involved in several philanthropic causes.
 "The Love Club" was included in the 2013 charity album Songs for the Philippines to support the people in the Philippines who suffered from Typhoon Haiyan.
 In 2015, Lorde recorded "Team Ball Player Thing", a charity single, as part of the supergroup Kiwis Cure Batten.
 All sales from the song went towards research for the cure of Batten disease, a fatal neurodegenerative disorder.
 Later that year, the singer was featured in the compilation album The Art of Peace: Songs for Tibet II to raise funds for the preservation of the Tibetan culture.
 The following year, Lorde made a NZ$20,000 donation to Fuel the Need, a New Zealand charity that provides lunches for underprivileged schoolchildren.
-In 2018, she donated NZ$5,000 to Starship Hospital to fund the purchase of "five new portable neurology monitors."
+In 2018, she donated NZ$5,000 to Starship Hospital to fund the purchase of "five new portable neurology monitors".
 Lorde became a patron of MusicHelps, formerly the New Zealand Music Foundation, a musical charity helping New Zealanders who are vulnerable to or experiencing serious health issues, in November 2018.

-Accolades and achievements
+Achievements

 After her breakthrough, Lorde won four New Zealand Music Awards at the 2013 ceremony.
 The single "Royals" earned the APRA Silver Scroll Award, and two Grammy Awards for Best Pop Solo Performance and Song of the Year.
 In 2015, she received a Golden Globe nomination for Best Original Song as a songwriter for "Yellow Flicker Beat".
 Her second studio album Melodrama received a Grammy nomination for Album of the Year at the 60th ceremony.
 Lorde has received two Brit Awards for International Female Solo Artist.
 The singer has also won two Billboard Music Awards, one MTV Video Music Award and three World Music Awards.
-She had sold over five million albums worldwide as of June 2017 and 15 million certified single units in the United States.
+She had sold over five million albums worldwide as of June 2017 and 37 million certified single units in the United States.